How to Create a Photography Website: 8 Simple Steps

 There are a number of ways you can get eyes on your website – and we don’t just mean telling your colleagues, friends, and family!

 Never worked with SEO before?
-Not to worry – we’ll show you how to give your photography website greater exposure on Google with our top SEO tips.
+Not to worry – we’ll show you some SEO basics on how to give your photography website greater exposure on Google with our top SEO tips and tools.

 - Add alt text – Search engines can only ‘read’ your captions – they can’t see images!
 This means you need to add simple descriptions to each of your photos, using keywords if you can.